Egypt: Health

-As of 2024, Egypt's average life expectancy stands at 75 years, with 73.8 years for males and 76.2 years for females.
-Healthcare access has significantly improved in both urban and rural areas, with immunisation programs now covering 98% of the population.
-Life expectancy has risen from 45 years in the 1960s to its current level, reflecting advancements in medical services and disease prevention.
+As of 2024, Egypt's average life expectancy is 75 years, with 73.8 years for males and 76.2 years for females.
+Healthcare access has improved in both urban and rural areas, with immunisation programmes now covering 98% of the population.
+Life expectancy has risen from 45 years in the 1960s, as medical services and disease prevention improved.
 The infant mortality rate has also declined sharply, dropping from 101 to 132 deaths per 1,000 live births in the 1970s and 1980s to 50–60 per 1,000 in 2000, and further to 16–18 per 1,000 in 2024.

 The Ministry of Health and Population oversees most public hospitals, while the Ministry of Higher Education and Scientific Research manages university hospitals, offering free medical services.
 Other ministries operate hospitals for employees, and the Ministry of Defence and Ministry of Interior run facilities that require out-of-pocket payments for non-service members.

 The private sector provides about 60% of healthcare services, including for-profit and nonprofit organisations, private hospitals, pharmacies, and independent practitioners.
 Numerous nongovernmental organisations also offer healthcare, including religious and charitable institutions.
 As of 2021, Egypt had 1,145 private hospitals, a 23.69% increase since 2011.
 Private healthcare facilities in Egypt are generally of high quality.

 Egypt grants refugees and asylum-seekers access to public healthcare on equal terms with citizens, allowing them to receive care at primary health facilities either free or at low cost.

 A 2008 report by the World Health Organisation estimated that 91.1% of Egypt's girls and women aged 15 to 49 have been subjected to genital mutilation.
 Government measures have reduced the practice among younger generations.
 By 2014, rates had dropped to 10.4% in urban areas and 15.9% in rural areas among girls aged 1–14.
 In June 2025 the Minister of Social Solidarity announced that the percentage of girls aged 15 to 17 who had undergone the practice dropped to 37 percent in 2021, compared to 61 percent in 2014.
 Public support for FGM has also fallen, with the proportion of women endorsing the practice decreasing from 75 percent in 2000 to 30 percent in 2021.

 Legislative reforms, awareness campaigns, and stricter law enforcement contributed to this decline.
 In 2016, penalties for performing the practice were increased, with prison sentences of up to 15 years for practitioners and up to 3 years for guardians who facilitate the procedure.